badiniibrahim/nextjs-supabase-magic-link/README.md

-## Building a authenticate app with Prisma, Supabase, NextAuth, and TypeScript
+## Building a authenticate app with Supabase, NextJS, and TypeScript

 Next.js Application & Magic Link Authentication with shadcn.com ✨